Skip to Content

 Whether it’s placing crushed egg shells around the base of plants to help fend off slugs, using them as a soil amendment to help prevent blossom end rot on your tomatoes, or simply adding them to the soil to help energize and replenish lost nutrients, egg shells are truly a gardener’s best friend.

 Looking to prevent blossom end rot on your tomato and pepper plants?
 Simply add four to six crushed egg shells into each planting hole.
 Want to help all of your vegetable and annual flower transplants develop strong stems and structure?
-Add four to six egg shells to all of your planting holes too!
+Once again it’s egg shells to the rescue!
+See: How & Why To Plant Coffee Grounds & Egg Shells With Tomatoes!

-The use of egg shells during the spring planting season doesn’t stop there.
-Crushed shells are great to mix in with your potting soil for healthier containers and hanging baskets.
-You can also sprinkle shells on the soil around tender plants to ward off slugs.
-See: How To Use Egg Shells To Power Your Garden
+But the use of egg shells during the spring planting season doesn’t stop there.
+Crushed shells are also great to mix in with your potting soil for healthier containers and hanging baskets.
+In addition, you can sprinkle shells on the soil around tender plants to ward off slugs.

 Grinding or crushing egg shells down to a fine powder has more benefits than simply allowing for better storage.
 When it comes to using egg shells in your garden and flowers, the finer the egg shells are ground, the more quickly they will benefit your plants.